 A key component of the L.A.
 Term is a semester-long community internship through partner organizations working to address critical local issues.
 Within the course Community Transformation, each student devotes 12 hours each week to serving with and learning from groups of people and grappling with issues of poverty, welfare reform, affordable health care, immigration, public education, urban transportation, economic development, and race relations.
 These partnerships represent our attempt to reverse the pattern of some Christian institutions to either ignore such problems or to use them to create hit-and-miss ministry opportunities.
 Through their internships, students are placed in conversation with the community at the points of their pain.
 In so doing, they affirm that the problems of our world are often human in nature, that the gifts and resources of every community—particularly its associations and institutions—can be mobilized for the common good, and that partnerships and exchanges between inner-city and suburban communities can enhance both.

-Successful learning experiences require faculty, students, and others to interrelate easily.
+Successful learning experiences require faculty, staff, students, and others to interrelate easily.
 The L.A.
 Term uses a flexible structure supporting the process of making connections, building relationships, constructing knowledge, and solving problems.
 The limited number of students allows us to optimize student-community interactions; students learn to relate to local families, service providers, faculty mentors, textual materials, community members, and each other as resources for their own learning.
 This encourages students to embrace a more collaborative and active learning style, one in which they function as “learning colleagues” in direct relationship with one another and the community in which they learn.